martinpoljak/gif-info/README.md

-Examples of both are available in the `bin` directory. `git-info` command writes out content of the static information object, `git-dump` dumps content of stream of low level blocks.
+Examples of both are available in the `bin` directory. `git-info` command writes out content of the static information object, `git-dump` dumps content of low level blocks stream.

 Modifiing the file and writing changes back is possible (see [StructFx][5] library documentation).
 It isn't implemented directly by this library,